How To Freeze Raw Eggs

 Can you freeze eggs in the shell?

-Freezing whole eggs is not advisable since the egg will expand as it freezes and cause the shell to crack open.
+Freezing whole eggs is not advisable, as the egg will expand during freezing and may crack the shell.

 What type of container do you need for freezing eggs